Two beams are better than one: Enabling reliable and high throughput mmWave links: Constructive Multi-beam is optimal for SNR and throughput for general k-path channel

 Here we show that the multi-beam patterns with appropriate power and phase control are optimal such that they maximize the SNR at the receiver.
 To demonstrate the multi-beam optimality, we first construct the maximum likelihood (ML) based solution and then show that the multi-beam approaches the ML estimate.
-The transmit phased array applies beam weights $\wbf_T$ to transmit signal $s[m]$ which then passes through channel $\hbf$.
-For simplicity, assume a single antenna at the receiver with a receive antenna gain of unity.
-The received signal $y[m]$ corrupted with noise $n[m]$ ($m$ is symbol index) as follows:
+Recall the optimal beamforming weights for a general multi-path channel $\hbf$ is given by: